erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 One new API is used in this process:

- * **Transcripts of Records API** - implemented by the receiving institution, it allows the sending institution to retrieve transcript of records for a single mobility.
+ * **[Transcripts of Records API][tors-api]** - implemented by the receiving institution, it allows the sending institution to retrieve transcript of records of their students.

 The following flowchart presents all of the scenarios: